Audit Logs

 Onboarding

-Captures the candidate journey, form activity, task execution, and onboarding configuration changes.
-The component ID resolves to either ONBOARDING or OFFBOARDING based on the bot's onboarding setting, so this may appear as two separate cards in Filter Management depending on the tenant configuration.
+The component ID resolves to either ONBOARDING or OFFBOARDING depending on the bot's onboarding setting, so this may appear as two separate cards.

 Candidate lifecycle